gix/PresentationTheme.Aero/Docs/docs/getting-started.md

 Getting Started
 ===============

-What is PresentationTheme.Aero?
+What is PresentationTheme Aero?
 -------------------------------

-PresentationTheme.Aero is a highly polished Windows Aero theme for WPF.
+_PresentationTheme Aero_ is a highly polished Windows Aero theme for WPF.
 It provides faithful pixel-perfect recreation of the native Aero themes including proper animations depending on system settings, popup drop-shadows, Explorer-styles.
 Also includes AeroLite and High Contrast themes.